 Besides eating foods fortified with Vitamin D, you can also supplement your diet, which I highly recommend.
 Vitamin D supplements come in two forms, D3 and D2.
-The D3 form (also known as Cholecalciferol) is usually extracted from lanolin found in sheep's wool, or made from fish oil and are animal-based.
-The D2 form (also known as Ergocalciferol) is manufactured from plants and fungi, so it is NOT animal based.
+The D3 form (also known as Cholecalciferol) is usually extracted from lanolin found in sheep's wool, or made from fish oil - most are animal-based, but you can find some that are plant-based.
+The D2 form (also known as Ergocalciferol) is manufactured from fungi, so it is always plant-based.

 Again, do your research and come to your best conclusions as to whether you should supplement with Vitamin D, and which form you will use.

-It is so easy to eat a vegan diet, that you may wonder what all the fuss and confusion is about.
+It is so easy to eat a plant-strong diet that you may wonder what all the fuss and confusion is about.
 So here are just a few things to keep in mind as you go along on your vegan adventure: